dreamfactorysoftware/platform-wiki/technical-documentation/2-collectors/Scala-Stream-Collector.md

 ## Introduction

-The Scala Stream Ccollector is a Snowplow event collector for [Snowplow] [snowplow], written in Scala.
+The Scala Stream Collector is a Snowplow event collector for [Snowplow] [snowplow], written in Scala.
 The Scala Stream Collector allows near-real time processing (Enrichment, Storage, Analytics) of a Snowplow raw event stream.

 The Scala Stream Collector receives raw Snowplow events over HTTP, serializes them to a [Thrift][thrift] record format, and then writes them to a sink.
 Currently supported sinks are: